 If you haven’t already noticed, I love a good museum, so the Stedelijk Museum, the modern art museum, was just my jam.
 The minimalism, pop art, graphic prints, and Russian Constructivist posters especially inspired and energized me.
 After resisting the urge to buy out the whole gift shop, I took a leisurely stroll toward Centraal Station, stopping on occasion to snap photos of canals and a dog that was too adorable for words.

 That evening I met professional photographer and Amsterdam local Chris for a guided tour of the city at dusk.
 Since I have no experience shooting at night, I thought it would be a great opportunity to take photos in low light while learning about the city from a local.
 I purposely scheduled this tour early in my trip, and highly recommend doing this when traveling because Chris was able to share places to go and things to see I wouldn’t have otherwise known about.
 I was especially grateful he walked me through parts of the city I had no intention of seeing, like the Red Light District.
-I wouldn’t find myself there on a Saturday night, but got a few good shots, like the one below.
+I wouldn’t find myself there on a Saturday night, but got a few good shots, like the one above.
 You can see more from my tour here, if you’d like.

 Day Two | The next morning, I woke up early and walked back to Museumplein to snap a shot of the IAMSTERDAM sign before it was overrun by tourists.
 Speaking of tourists, I embraced my label and brought a selfie stick for this specific occasion.
 I know.
 Ordinarily, I would never use one and felt so uncomfortable assembling and testing various shots, but others were too and I was traveling alone, so I had a valid excuse.
 I ended up asking a stranger to take my photo, and that was incredibly uncomfortable.
 I’m 70 percent certain he didn’t speak English or hated me because I’m American, or just didn’t like my face…or all of the above.
 Either way, I have the photo and it’s tucked away for safekeeping.
 Also, someone vomitted right behind the ‘M’ and it’s all I can think about when I see the sign now.
 You’re welcome.